sami-badawi/shapelogic-typescript/README.md

 Rudimentary live version of ShapeLogic TypeScript here https://shapelogic-typescript.org/

+## Practical Goals for ShapeLogic TypeScript

+* Implement some standard image processing algorithms in WebGL
+* Port some not so more complex work from ShapeLogic Scala e.g. vectorization
+* Make a GUI that is written in TypeScript living in the browser

-## Goals for ShapeLogic TypeScript
+## Abstract Goals for ShapeLogic TypeScript

 * Compare TypeScript and Scala for ease of doing computer vision work
 * See how well WebGL works for image processing